by Mick Grummitt and John Clayson

 Bernard W. 'Benny' Kirk was born at Denton, Lincolnshire in November 1899, where his father worked in the nearby ironstone quarries.
 By 1939 he was a passed fireman at Grantham, able to act as a driver but awaiting promotion which no doubt came soon afterwards.
 At the end of 1961 he was, therefore, one of the most experienced footplatemen at 'the Loco'.
-The photograph below is from his days as a fireman in the 1930s.
+The photograph below is from Benny's days as a fireman in the 1930s.

 The job in hand in December 1961 was the final leg of a relay of footplatemen and locomotives which set off at 10.5 that morning when the train left Aberdeen.
 Behind the tender were 25 vans loaded with Scottish meat due to be sold on the London market the following day.
 It was one of the world's longest-established freight services, as the following extract from a book published nearly a century earlier testifies: